How To Attract Tech Talent and Hire the Best in 2026

 - Implementing a standardized, secure policy and process for workers to experiment with new technology solutions

 If you’re hiring freelancers, Upwork Messages includes a built-in scheduling tool and Zoom integration to seamlessly engage with candidates during the hiring process.
+Additionally, with AI interviews powered by Uma, freelancers can record a video interview by interfacing with Uma.
+Then, hiring teams can view a summary of the call, read a complete transcript, or watch a recording of the session, which helps speed up the hiring process.

 7. Utilize strategic recruitment and networking